kovasb/gamma/README.md

 # API

-Gamma lets you do two things:
+Gamma lets you do two main things:
 - Construct a GLSL AST as clojure data
   - require gamma.api
 - Compile it to a GLSL program string
   - require gamma.program

-There are also tools for pretty printing () and debugging/utils (gamma.tools)
+There are also namespaces for AST pretty printing (gamma.print) and tooling (gamma.tools).

-A) , and B)

-The value of Gamma is that it lets you use Clojure to abstract the process in step A. You can use functions, procotols, multimethods, datastructures, etc to abstract the GLSL.
-Your Clojure program runs, and the GLSL AST is produced.
-Gamma does NOT try to tanspile Clojure to GLSL.

 ## Constructing GLSL

 ##### GLSL represented as Clojure maps.
 Generate maps with constructor functions.

-Gamma represents the GLSL AST as Clojure maps.
-The functions in gamma.api are convenience functions for constructing the maps:
+The GLSL AST is represented as Clojure maps with certain keys.

+Instead of entering the maps directly, use the constructor functions provided in gamma.api:

 ```clojure
 (require '[gamma.api :as g])